costa-group/EthIR/README.md

 ```
 ## Examples
 The folder *examples* contains running examples to test the tool.
-Most of the examples such as bloccking.evm.disasm, advertisement.sol, validToken.sol or cryptoPhoenix.sol are real-world smart contracts obtained from the blockchain while others such as loop1.sol and sum.sol are ad-hoc examples where it is easier to undestand the decompilation process.
+Most of the examples such as bloccking.evm.disasm, advertisement.sol, validToken.sol or cryptoPhoenix.sol are real-world smart contracts obtained from the blockchain while others such as loop1.sol and sum.sol are ad-hoc examples where it is easier to understand the decompilation process.

 Note that some solidity files contain more than one smart contract and EthIR generates one RBR file per each one.